briandasilva/NHL-Player-Comparison/README.md

 # NHL-Player-Comparison

-This is a simple web app developed in Python using Flask and Pandas in order to compare the different stats of NHL players.
+This is a simple web app developed in Python using Flask that compares the different stats of NHL players from the 2021 season.

 All stats are sourced from Hockey-Reference.com.